dadhichharshit22/DevTinder/src/homework.md

 - create POST/signup API to add data to database
 - Push some documents using API Calls from postman
 - Error Handling using try,catch

+- Day 5 HomeWork
+- Difference between JS Object VS JSON
+- Add the express.json middleware to your app
+- Make you Signup API dynamic to recieve data from the end user